 - Reference books, periodicals and microform items do not circulate.

 - Reserve materials are only available for use while the circulation desk is open.

 - Law School students and faculty have access to all materials that are held in reserve at the circulation desk.
-All patrons must complete the appropriate request form in order to use reserve titles in the library.

 - DVDs and CDs may be signed out for 24 hours.
 These items are renewable for a maximum of 48 hours.